NoahAaronBurton/work-day-schedule/README.md

 ## Acknowledgments

 * [Xandromus on Github](https://github.com/Xandromus) for the starter code
-* []() Chat GPT for helping me figure about how to get a random index from the arrays I created
+* []() Chat GPT for helping me figure out how to use parseInt for time-block function.
+See code comments for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>